 - Please request and upload a letter of recommendation from your child’s current teacher.
 Form available here. (link coming soon)

 The deadline for applications for The SPARC Institute is January 22nd, 2021.
-Applications will be reviewed in February, and our acceptance decisions will be shared with the applicant’s family on February 26th, 2021.
+The deadline to submit testing is February 26th, 2021.
+Applications will be reviewed in February, and our acceptance decisions will be shared with the applicant’s family on March 3rd, 2021.

 FAQ’s About the Program